-Jury selected for longtime Trump adviser Roger Stone's trial
+Prosecutors portray longtime Trump adviser Roger Stone as a liar

-WASHINGTON (Reuters) - A jury was selected on Wednesday in the trial of President Donald Trump’s longtime adviser Roger Stone in a criminal case stemming from former Special Counsel Robert Mueller’s probe that detailed Russian meddling in the 2016 U.S. election.
+WASHINGTON (Reuters) - The prosecution in the trial of Roger Stone on Wednesday painted President Donald Trump’s longtime adviser as a liar in a criminal case stemming from former Special Counsel Robert Mueller’s probe that detailed Russian meddling in the 2016 U.S. election.

-Stone, who left the proceedings early on Tuesday’s opening day of jury selection looking ill and complaining of food poisoning, arrived at the courthouse shortly before 9 a.m.
-(1400 GMT).
-Asked by a Reuters reporter if he was feeling better, Stone nodded in the affirmative.
+After a 12-member jury was selected, opening statements began in the trial in federal court in Washington.
 The 67-year-old veteran Republican political operative - a self-described “dirty trickster” and “agent provocateur” - has pleaded not guilty to charges of obstructing justice, witness tampering and lying to the U.S. House of Representatives Intelligence Committee.

 Stone has been a friend and ally of Trump for some 40 years.

-Opening statements by prosecutors and Stone’s lawyers in the trial could come as soon as Wednesday afternoon, with U.S. District Court Judge Amy Berman Jackson presiding.
-A jury of 12 people and two alternates was picked.

-Many of the prospective jurors who were questioned by the judge, prosecutors and defense lawyers during the selection process on Tuesday expressed dislike for Trump - not surprising given that more than 90 percent of voters in the U.S. capital cast their ballots for Democrat Hillary Clinton in 2016.
+“Now you’ll ask, why didn’t Roger Stone just tell the truth?” prosecutor Aaron Zelinsky asked the jurors.
+“The evidence in this case will show that Roger Stone lied to the House Intelligence Committee because the truth looked bad.”

 The charges against Stone stem from Mueller’s investigation, although the case is now being prosecuted by the U.S. Attorney’s Office for the District of Columbia.
 Mueller wrapped up his 22-month investigation in March.